ldodds/link-middleware/README.md

 [link-header gem](https://github.com/asplake/link_header).
 This will have an array of links.
 Similarly the response from `read` should be a `LinkHeader` instance.

+The constructor should also accept a Hash of options for configuration.

 ## Licence

 Placed into the public domain under the unlicence.
 See `LICENCE.md`